Gorenstein-projective modules over short local algebras

-{\bf 9.2.
-Proof of Theorem 3.} Let $A$ be a short local algebra which is not self-injective.
+Let $A$ be a short local algebra which is not self-injective.
 Since $A$ is not self-injective, we have $e\ge 2$.
-Let $P_\bullet$ be a non-zero minimal complex of projective modules which is acyclic.
+Let $P_\bullet$ be a non-zero minimal complex of projective modules which is exact.
 Let $t_i$ be the rank of $P_i$ and $M_i$ the image of $d_i$.
 Since $P_i$ is a projective cover of $M_i$, we have $t( M_i) = t_i$.

 Note that we have $a\ge 1$.
 Namely, if $a = 0,$ then the modules $M_i$ are semisimple and $\Omega S = S^e$ shows that the sequence $\cdots, t_{i+1}, t_i, \cdots$ is strictly decreasing.
 Impossible.